walternagai/active-handout-example-course/README.md

-# Active handout Example Course
+# My Awesome Programming Languages Course

 This repository contains an example of how to create a course page with [insper active handout](https://insper-education.github.io/active-handout/).